Privacy-First Employee Monitoring - Building Trust While Maintaining Visibility

 - Email and message content

-- Keystroke and click counts only
+- Keystroke and click counts only (never content)

-- Website categories, not full URLs
+- Application categories, not specific content

 - No message content, ever

-2. Explicit Consent
+2. Explicit Transparency

 Employees should know: